-The program is available to all students residing in the Okanagan Skaha School District entering Grade 6 in September of 2021.
-Students outside the district are permitted to enroll on a space-available basis (i.e. after Okanagan Skaha School District students have been accommodated).
-Please note: Information Meetings will not be taking place due to COVID-19 and PHO protocols.
-However, all the information is still available at your school and on the website.
+The program is available to all students residing in the Okanagan Skaha School District entering Grade 6 in September of 2024.
+Students outside the District are permitted to enroll on a space-available basis (i.e. after Okanagan Skaha School District students have been accommodated).

 The program is very similar to the one taught in the English classes with the same content areas in language arts, mathematics, social studies, science, physical education, music and art, except that all subjects are taught in French in Grade 6.
 Language Arts in English is re-introduced in Grade 7